derekvmcintire/B2C2-Upcoming-Events/README.md

 # B2C2 Event Calendar - Client Application

+A lot of this information is wrong, I need to update it

 ## Overview

 The B2C2 Event Calendar client application is a React-based web application that allows users to submit cycling event URLs, fetch event details from an external GraphQL API, and display events organized by type (Road, CX, XC).